What is an appendectomy?

 to add more solid foods.

-You will set up a follow-up visit with your healthcare provider.
-This is often 2 to
+You will schedule a follow-up visit with your healthcare provider.
+This is often 2

 When you are home, you must keep the incision clean and dry.
 Your healthcare provider